TempestSpectre/chartist-js/README.md

 ### Important missing stuff

 1. Jasmine Tests!
-2. Documentation: JSDoc, Getting started documentation and landing page
-3. Better accessibility using ARIA and other optimizations
+2. Better accessibility using ARIA and other optimizations
-4. Better interfaces to the library (i.e. jQuery with data-* attributes for configuration), Angular.js directive etc.
+3. Better interfaces to the library (i.e. jQuery with data-* attributes for configuration), Angular.js directive etc.
-5. Richer Sass / CSS framework
+4. Richer Sass / CSS framework
-6. Other charts types (spider etc.)
+5. Other charts types (spider etc.)

 ## Plugins